Fast Non-Episodic Finite-Horizon RL with K-Step Lookahead Thresholding: Experiments

 \textbf{Modifications\;\;} In all experiments, we modify LG1T and LG2T by replacing the uniform random selection (Line 5) with a UCB-based choice: actions are chosen in decreasing order of the index $\hat{r}_{s,a}(t)+\frac{3.4}{N_{s,a}^{(t)}}\sqrt{\frac{\log\log\left(N_{s,a}^{(t)}\right)+\log(10T)}{N_{s,a}^{(t)}}}$.
 This index uses an anytime‑valid confidence bound \citep{howard2021time} scaled by $1/N_{s,a}^{(t)}$, a heuristic scaling that discourages excessive exploration on poorly performing actions and accelerates convergence \citep{jin2018q}.
+We show in Appendix~\ref{appendix:theory-version} that though this modification can further improve the cumulative reward, the unmodified version still outperforms all benchmarks with a low threshold.
+This shows that the empirical gain comes from the thresholding idea and the use of LCB to test whether the reward is above threshold.
+Using UCB instead of uniform when no actions' LCB is above threshold mainly improves robustness and performance when the threshold is high.
+We further show in Appendix~\ref{appendix:regret-modified} that the modified Algorithm~\ref{alg:'name'} achieves the same convergence rate up to log factor.